MarsBased/handbook/guides/patterns/rails/query-object.md

 end
 ```

 - (1) The name for that object explains its concrete use case.
-There's no need to add `Query` as prefix.
+There's no need to add `Query` as a prefix.
-- (2) The initializer takes an scope to start from.
+- (2) The initializer takes a scope to start from.
 This allows to compose it with other query objects and/or regular ActiveRecord methods.
-- (3) The class has a single call method which takes the additional parameters needed to perform the query, if any.
+- (3) The class has a single call method taking the additional parameters needed to perform the query, if any.
 The method calls a number of private methods to incrementally build the query in small steps.
-In the end it adds an order clause to make sure the query always returns the same results having the same data in the DB.
+In the end, it adds an order clause to make sure the query always returns the same results having the same data in the DB.

 ## Usage: Querying data